 The Root of the Mind

 In general, the root of each channel is seen as the developmental center, or point of origin, for that particular srotas.
 As such, it tends to hold a unique significance for the channel system as a whole.
-Think back to where you first imagined the mind might be located in the body.
-Great.
-Now, consider this: according to Ayurveda, mano vaha srotas is rooted—not in the brain—but in the heart.
+Think back to where you first imagined the mind might be located in the body—very likely the brain.
+Now, consider this: according to Ayurveda, mano vaha stortas is rooted—not in the brain—but in the heart.
 Let me say that one more time.

 For example, of the thirteen srotamsi present in both men and women, three of them are rooted in the heart.
 This is notable because it is actually rather unusual for the physical location of distinct channels to overlap at all.
 Incidentally, the three channels rooted there also happen to permeate the entire physical body—which is also rare.

 So we are beginning to get a sense of the heart as the powerhouse organ and energy center that it is.
 The heart is intimately connected to every cell and tissue throughout the body, three different times, through three distinct channels.
 No other organ in the Ayurvedic srotamsi shares that level of integration with the entire body.

 The Pathway of the Mind

-According to Ayurveda, the pathway (or physical location) of mano vaha srotas is the entire body—making it the most overtly all-encompassing srotas of them all.
-The mind quite literally affects, and is affected by, every cell and tissue throughout the body, meaning that there is a direct relationship between the mind and our overall health and vitality.
+According to Ayurveda, the pathway, or physical location, of mano vaha srotas is the entire body, making it the most overtly all-encompassing srotas of them all.
+The mind quite literally affects and is affected by every cell and tissue throughout the body—meaning that there is a direct and undeniable relationship between the mind and our overall health and vitality.